microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 for example to solve the below question, scenario(1) prompt leads to greedy problem and hallucination, howover Scenario(2) prompt design asks the model to think, re-correct and analyze resulting in relevant, consistent or factual outcome

-Prompt with Greedy Problem
+**Example - 1 : Prompt leading to Greedy Problem**

-1)When i was 6, my sister was half my age.
+When i was 6, my sister was half my age.
 Noew I'm 70 how old is my sister?

-Prompt without Greedy problem forcing the model to reason and think
+**Example 2 : Prompt without Greedy problem forcing the model to reason and think**

-2)When i was 6, my sister was half my age.
+When i was 6, my sister was half my age.
 Noew I'm 70 how old is my sister?
 Provide step by step analysis

 ---
  ### Pattern 4: (Role Based Prompt Variations)